mr-islam/qawl/README.md

 # Usage

-The interface has been tested thorougly for intuitivity — all actions are done by the bottom bar: surah is selected by clicking the text on the left, numbers at the center are page numbers (click, type the desired page and hit enter.
+The interface has been tested thoroughly for ease of use — all actions are done by the bottom bar: surah is selected by clicking the text on the left, numbers at the center are page numbers (click, type the desired page and hit enter.
 Or, just start typing numbers and it will automatically gain focus), the arrow icons to its left and right flip the page respectively, the globe icon in the right-cluster opens the current surah on quran.com, and the zoom keys are after that.

-There are also keybaord shortcuts for your convenience:
+There are also keyboard shortcuts for your convenience:

 | Action  | Key |
 | ------------- | ------------- |